Your Guide to Micro-Influencers

 What is a Micro-Influencer?

 If you think social media influencers need 1 million followers to help your company see results, you’re wrong!
-Micro-influencers – social media accounts with 5,000-10,000 followers – have already built a strong, loyal audience.
+Micro-influencers – social media accounts with 5,000-10,000 followers – have already built a strong, loyal audience on sites like Instagram or YouTube.
 A micro-influencer’s near-constant engagement with small audiences makes any marketing undertaking in which they’re involved 60% more effective.
 Once you identify a micro-influencer that you feel aligns with your company’s goals, you should keep track of your interactions.

 What are the Benefits of Recruiting Micro-Influencers?

 Still not convinced of the sheer power micro-influencers hold?
 If you find a micro-influencer who matches the mission of your product, they can provide a plethora of benefits to your company and your social outreach.

 Since micro-influencers create niche content, followers will value their opinions and are more open to suggestions about new brands to follow and products to try.
 Partnering with a micro-influencer in the right niche market will increase the likelihood of expanding your reach to an audience of potential customers with heightened interest in your brand.

 Compared to influencers with larger followings, micro-influencers have frequent, genuine, and meaningful interactions with their followers.
 Most celebrity-level influencers probably have an agent or social media to handle online interactions.
 But with fewer followers to manage, micro-influencers can respond to quickly respond to comments or direct messages.
 Moreover, micro-influencers typically come off as more relatable, which establishes a deeper connection with followers.
 The close-knit relationship that micro-influencers have with their followers creates an unmatched level of trust.

 When an influencer interacts with their followers, the followers will be more inclined to learn more about the brand they are endorsing.
 This means that authentic, quality content gets prioritized over promotional content from big brands.